Latin American and Latino Studies (CERT)

 Applicants need to have completed an undergraduate baccalaureate degree granted by a United States institution of higher education or its equivalent in another country.
-To be accepted into the LALS Graduate Certificate Program, students must meet the standard criteria for general admission to the University of Louisville School of Interdisciplinary and Graduate Studies, and supply all standard documentation required for admission.
+To be accepted into the LALS Graduate Certificate Program, students must meet the standard criteria for general admission to the University of Louisville Graduate School, and supply all standard documentation required for admission.

 Students wishing to pursue the graduate certificate in conjunction with a graduate degree program in another University of Louisville department should first apply and be admitted to the degree program before applying for admission to the LALS Graduate Certificate Program.
 The Director of the Latin American and Latino Studies Program will interview each student as part of the application process and an Admissions Committee will review applications and decide if a student may be recommended to the LALS Graduate Certificate Program.

-The graduate certificate in Latin American and Latino Studies requires at least 15 hours of graduate-level coursework.
+The graduate certificate in Latin American and Latino Studies requires at least 15 credit hours of graduate-level coursework.
 Three of the five required courses must be taken at the 600 level or above.
 Coursework toward the graduate certificate in LALS may also count toward the student's graduate degree.

 Students also must meet a minimum language requirement of three hours of previous coursework in Spanish or Portuguese at the 200 level or above, or demonstrate equivalent language proficiency.